logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 Today, we will demonstrate how to address these limitations by implementing a graph-based Wave Function Collapse (WFC) algorithm.
 This approach aims to mitigate the drawbacks of traditional WFC, such as computational inefficiency and challenges with global coherence, by leveraging graph structures to improve constraint management, enhance scalability, and reduce the need for brute-force resolution.

-# Why Making A Graph Based WFC
+# Graph Based WFC Advantages

 A graph-based Wave Function Collapse (WFC) algorithm offers the following improvements over the traditional grid-based implementation, directly addressing the previously discussed limitations